We have urgent needs

 Food relief for IDP families in Afghanistan

-It costs about $85 AUD per family to provide the basic food items of:
+To last two to three months, it costs about $147 AUD per family to provide the basic food items of:

 Afghanistan is a very arid country, and wells have to be extremely deep to reach ground water, 60 meters deep is not uncommon.

 Working with local village elders, Shelter Now digs wells in various locations, secures them and installs hand pumps.
 We do not use diesel pumps as these would place too much demand on the water supply, lowering the water table significantly and ultimately causing all the wells to dry up.

 Digging and securing a well and installing a hand pump costs nearly US $3,000.
 One well provides drinking water for up to 40 families.

 Hand washing facilities

 Washing hands is one of the best ways to prevent the spread of covid-19 and providing a clean place and water will significantly reduce infections and illness among children.
 The importance of hand hygiene is even in the current school curriculum.